Tic Tac Toe (group): 1995–1996: Formation and debut album

 The band was established in 1995 by three young women from the industrial Ruhr area: Lee (Liane Wiegelmann), Ricky (Ricarda Wältken) and Jazzy (Marlene Tackenberg).
 Claudia Wohlfromm was the group's manager, and together with her partner Torsten Börger co-wrote all the songs for Tic Tac Toe.
 To appeal to young audience, the official band biography stated that all girls were in their teens, although only Ricky was actually a teenager when the group was formed.

 Their first single was "Ich find' dich scheiße" in 1995, which caused a media stir due to its explicit title which translates "I Think You're Shit".
 The song became a major hit in Germany, Austria and Switzerland, and was followed by the band's self-titled debut album in the spring of 1996.
 It was a commercial success, reaching top 5 in the charts and going multi-platinum.
 The album spawned further singles, "Funky" and "Leck mich am A, B, Zeh", the latter song being about safe sex.
-However, it was the fourth single, provocatively titled "Verpiss' dich" (English: "Fuck Off"), that became the band's first number 1 hit in Germany as well as Switzerland.
+However, it was the fourth single, provocatively titled "Verpiss' dich" (English: "Piss Off"), that became the band's first number 1 hit in Germany as well as Switzerland.
 Their public feud with fellow German rapper Sabrina Setlur was widely reported by the music press.